 The output of this example would be – “Correct Result”.

-In the program compilation, it starts the casting automatically to convert the string value to an integer data type and once it compared the two values it will give you identical true values.
+In the program compilation, it starts the casting automatically to convert the string value to an integer data type, and once it compares the two values, it will give you identical true values.
 Also, this process is called PHP-type juggling.

-In the following section, I am going to discuss how the arithmetic operator works behind the scene under the cover of PHP-type juggling.
+In the following section, I am going to discuss how the arithmetic operator works behind the scenes under the cover of PHP-type juggling.

-In the previous section, we explained the automatically converting during the compilation.
-And here we have the same concept in the arithmetic operations.
+In the previous section, we explained the automatic conversion during the compilation.
+And here we have the same concept in arithmetic operations.

 For a quick example.